 Top 10 English dishes

-by Charlotte Morgan | 22 April 2013 | 1 commentTweet
+by Lovefood Team | 18 April 2016 | 1 commentTweet

 What better way to celebrate St George’s Day than with a mini toad in the hole (pictured above)?
-Fresh sage, cider and three sausage halves go into each portion – remember to rest your Yorkshire pud batter for half an hour, to ensure fluffy results.
+Fresh sage, cider and three sausage halves go into each portion – remember to rest your Yorkshire pud batter for half an hour to ensure fluffy results.

-The best of England, shoved inside a sandwich.
+The best of England shoved inside a sandwich.
 The bacon, bubble and cheese butty oozes with roast dinner leftovers, melting cheddar cheese and crispy bacon, and is best eaten with lashings of tomato ketchup and mustard.

-The perfect TV dinner, ham, egg and chips doesn’t have to be greasy.
+The perfect TV dinner, and ham, egg and chips doesn’t have to be greasy.
 Gizzi Erskine makes hers ‘healthy’ by baking potato cubes, carved ham and vine tomatoes in a little olive oil and smoked paprika.

 The reason why we love stale bread.
 Gary Rhodes, who credits his mum for his love of cooking, suggests making his classic bread and butter pudding – bread, butter, vanilla, double cream and sultanas – for a Mother’s Day treat.

-This is a classic lovefood article
+This is a classic loveFOOD article

 You might also like